 • Home Depot

 • Condé Nast

 This data harvesting has a vast pool of those who may have not even seen that they opted into it; Avast claims to have over "435 million active users per month."
 It is highly recommended that you uninstall Avast and AVG as soon as you can and seek an alternative.
-For many, the Windows Defender security tool built into Windows 10 is enough, especially when coupled with an open source content blocker such as uBlock Origin.
+For many, the Microsoft Defender security tool built into Windows 10 is enough, especially when coupled with an open source content blocker such as uBlock Origin.
 Of course, there are plenty of options that can cater to the needs and preferences of every impacted antivirus user out there.